whm200410/Spring-Automatic-Defect-Detection/README.md

 this algorithm is used to identify all the defects of a tray which contains maximum 30 individual spring. the image is captured using xray machine, there may have scratchs inside spring or the spring may miss corners.

+th.png contains the raw image need to process, you can see scratchs or missing corner in certain spring

 this algorithm uses opencv as image processing library to process it. it did the following step